• Skip to main content

 • Lots of raw veggies like carrots, celery, pea pods, bell pepper, cucumber, cherry tomato, broccoli, cauliflower, or radish.
 This is a great chance to add the favorites you know your kids like and a few new ones you're hoping they'll try!

-• A few salty extras like seedy crackers, pretzels, or pita chips.
+• A few salty extras like seedy crackers, pretzels, potato chips or pita chips.

 • For Lunch, this mayo yogurt sauce can make a perfect spread on a boring turkey sandwich!
 Think of it like mayo, with a bunch of extra flavor!
 You can also use it on any deli wrap or veggie bagel sandwich with sliced avocado, lettuce or spinach, tomato, cucumber and a slice of cheese.

 • A Dinner Side Dish!
-A big tray of veggies and dip are the perfect side dish for summer grilled burgers, sausages or chicken.
-Add corn on the cob, sliced watermelon or baked beans and potato chips for the perfect simple dinner.
+A big tray of veggies and dip are the perfect side dish for summer grilled burgers, Grilled Italian Sausages with Giardiniera or simple sliced Skillet Chicken Breast.
+Add Charred Corn on the Cob, sliced watermelon or baked beans and potato chips for the perfect simple dinner.

 • Healthy Snack Platter Ideas for a Party!
 Simple veggies and dip is a great base for entertaining.
-Make a platter with one or two dips, and surround it with veggies, crackers, pretzels, salami, prosciutto or other meats, different kinds of cheeses, and bowls of olives, pickles or nuts.
+Make a platter with one or two dips such as Cilantro Lime Hummus, and surround it with veggies, crackers, pretzels, salami, prosciutto or other meats, different kinds of cheeses, and bowls of olives, pickles or nuts.

 Veggies and dip as a dinner side with hot dogs and sliced watermelon.